Job Prospects... At a glance

 *Growth projections are for the broader category “Legal Professionals”.

-Employment of lawyers grew from 2006 to 2013, and is projected to grow at even higher rates out to 2026.
+Employment of lawyers grew from 2006 to 2013, and is projected to grow at even higher rates out to 20233 and to remain strong to 2028.
 This should mean that there will be higher demand than previously for new law graduates.

 Source: Statistics NZ Census and MBIE projections

 |Overseas||In further study||Receiving a benefit||In employment||Median Salary|

-Three years after completing a bachelor’s degree in law, 75% of graduates in New Zealand were in employment.
+Three years after completing a bachelor’s degree in law, most graduates in New Zealand were in employment.
 Some were overseas or in further study, and a very small number were receiving a benefit.
-The median salary was estimated to be $57,000 three years after graduation.
+The median salary was estimated to be $67,000 three years after graduation.

 Jobs advertised chart